What is Free Cash Flow to Firm (FCFF)?

 - Net income is taken directly from the Income statement.

-After-tax Interest
+After-Tax Interest

 Capital Expenditure

-- It is possible that a company acquires assets without expending cash by using stock or debt
+- It is possible that a company acquires assets without expending cash by using stock or debt.

-- An analyst should review the footnotes, as these asset acquisitions may not have used cash in the past but may affect the forecast of future Free Cash Flow to Firm (FCFF)
+- An analyst should review the footnotes, as these asset acquisitions may not have used cash in the past but may affect the forecast of future Free Cash Flow to the Firm (FCFF)

 Change in Working Capital